Namatek/rtmp/README.md

-# RTMP fro VoD system
+# RTMP for VoD system